 In very few circumstances, some people are medically exempt from the requirement to be vaccinated against COVID-19.
-Their doctor will need to complete an Australian Immunisation Register Medical Exemption Form (AIR form) and upload it to the Australian Immunisation Register.
-A digital certificate will then be available for the person to download, or to request a printout of the certificate from their doctor.
-The only other exception is for people aged under 12 years and 2 months.
+They can obtain a doctor's certificate to this effect.
+The only other exception is for people aged under 12.

 Who decides if an event is only for those who are vaccinated?